ibmresilient/resilient-python-api/python/examples/actions/parks-service/action/README.md

 from the API examples (in python/examples/gadget/):

     python /path/to/gadget.py --email api@example.com --password password --org Local \
-           --location resilient.example.com --port 443 \
+           --host resilient.example.com --port 443 \
            --post /types/incident/fields fielddef_park.json

 Add these fields to your Details form.

-### Custom Actions
+### Rules

 Add a message destination named `park`, type Queue.
 Add the API user to the destination's users list.

 ![Message Destination](documentation/destination.png)

-Add a manual action "Park" with object type Artifact, and add the destination "park" to this action.
+Add a Menu Item "Park" with object type Artifact, and add the destination "park" to this rule.

 ![Manual Action](documentation/manual_action.png)

 Add an automatic action "AutoPark" with object type Incident, and add the destination "park" to this action.
-Add a condition so that this automatic action only runs when the value of the `park` field is changed:
+Add a condition so that this rule only runs when the value of the `park` field is changed:

 ![Automatic Action](documentation/automatic_action.png)